Lab 0 Solutions

 Solution Files

-This lab is required for all students and counts toward your lab score, but try to complete it at home before you come to Lab 1.
+This lab is required for all students and counts toward your lab score.

 Introduction

 This lab explains how to setup your computer to complete assignments and introduces some of the basics of Python.
-If you need any help at any time through the lab, please feel free to come to office hours, post on Ed, or come to your assigned lab section.
+If you need any help, please post on Ed or ask for help at your assigned lab section.

 Here's an outline of the lab: